-1 April 2009 to 31 March 2019
+1 April 2010 to 31 March 2020

 - 1. Financial year in which the claim was cleared. - 2.
-Includes those awarded a gratuity payment (at 1-19%) and a war pension (at 20-100%). - 3.
+Includes those awarded a gratuity payment (at 1-19%) and a war pension (at 20-100%) and those with an unknown disablement percentage. - 3.
 Nil awards are not applicable for war widow(er)s - 4.
 Figures include first disablement claims only due to the complexity of second/subsequent claim outcomes. - 5.
-Figures include restored Widow(er)s.
+Figures include restored Widow(er)s, and exclude widow(er)s' reviews. - r.
+Due to an error in identifying claim outcomes figures for first claims have been revised to include claims awarded with an unknown disablement percentage.
+The revisions had no impact on the overall results and trends reported